How To Make DIY Baking Powder (Quick and Easy Tutorial)

 Substitutes for cream of tartar

 The only downside to this recipe is that cream of tartar is quite possibly less common in your pantry than baking powder.
+You’ve probably used it for making snickerdoodles or meringues, but not much else.

 So, if you don’t have time to pick up this key ingredient from the store, here are some effective substitutes.